 Requirements for admission to specific programs vary.
 Most important are the applicant's high school record and, in the case of a transfer student, college record(s).
-Recommendations from counselors and faculty members and Scholastic Aptitude Test (SAT) and/or American College Test (ACT) scores are not required, but can be helpful in making a positive admission decision when a student does not meet the criteria for a particular program.
+Scholastic Aptitude Test (SAT) and/or American College Test (ACT) scores are not required, but can be helpful in making a positive admission decision when a student does not meet the criteria for a particular program.
 SAT or ACT scores may also be used to waive students from sections of the College's assessment test.
 Students who have taken the SAT and/or ACT are encouraged to submit these test scores to the College, as part of their application.

-Applicants with international credentials must review our latest requirements online at www.ncc.edu/admissions/internationalstudents.
-International applicants who require a Student (F-I) Visa must submit additional application materials.
+Applicants with international credentials and international applicants who require a Student (F-1) Visa must submit additional application materials and must review our latest requirements online at www.ncc.edu/admissions/internationalstudents.